Miyoko Schinner: Early life and education

-Early career

-After graduating from college, Schinner developed a number of vegan ventures through the lens of social entrepreneurship.

-Madam Miyoko (1980's)
+Madam Miyoko

 During the 1980s, Schinner returned to Japan and settled in Tokyo.
 During this period she transitioned from a vegetarian to a vegan diet for "health reasons" (she realized that she was lactose intolerant).
 As she began to explore how to create vegan dishes for herself, she decided to sell her creations.
 She started a small business called "Madam Miyoko" and sold vegan poundcakes (made of Okara), out of her backpack.

 She still missed cheese, describing the 80s as the "dark ages of vegan cheese" still dominated by "hippies and macrobiotic food."
 She briefly visited the United States during this time to attend the Natural Products Expo, where she tasted "Vegan Rella," the only vegan cheese product available at the time.
 However, she found it disappointing and began to dream of alternatives.

-Now and Zen (1990's-2003)
+Now and Zen

-Bakery and restaurant
+Now & Zen Bistro and Bakery

-Schinner returned to the United States and settled in San Francisco, where she opened a vegan bakery.
+Schinner returned to the United States and settled in San Francisco.
+She started a wholesale bakery out of her home, which evolved into a retail bakery, then a cafe.
 In 1991, she published her first cookbook, The Now and Zen Epicure: Gourmet Cuisine for the Enlightened Palate.
-The bakery evolved into the vegan Now and Zen Restaurant in 1994.
+The cafe evolved into the restaurant Now & Zen Bistro and Bakery in 1994.
 During the holiday season, she would make the vegan Unturkey (a seitan roast with a yuba shell), which she exhibited at the 1995 Natural Products Expo (and ended up with $50,000 worth of orders).

-Natural Food Company
+She sold the Now & Zen Bistro and Bakery in 1997.

+Now & Zen Inc.

-Eventually, Schinner sold the restaurant and created a vegan natural foods company called Now and Zen that focused on The Unturkey.
+Schinner also created a vegan natural food company called Now & Zen Inc. that focused on "The Unturkey," a dish that she first served at the Bistro.
 However, as more orders came in for the Unturkey as well as different products, Schinner found herself overwhelmed.
 She also found investors more interested in investing in tech, as it was the dot-com boom.
 In addition, she had "married shortly before starting the café, and three months after they opened the door she gave birth to her second child.
 In fact, her water broke on the restaurant floor during lunch hour.
 Then, the head chef quit and his replacement turned out to have a heroin problem.
 Her mother, who’d needed Miyoko’s care in her last few years of life, died in 2000, and within a few months her father began to fade, also requiring end-of-life care until his passing in 2002.
 Finally, in 2003 Miyoko called it quits."